maidsafe-archive/crust/docs/bootstrap.md

 ### Bootstrap Cache
 Bootstrap cache file (JSON file) can be used to pass a few configuration information along with cache of previous connections and fall back endpoints information to Crust node.

-It needs to be present in the current executable directory.
+It needs to be present in the directory the exe is run from (work dir).
 It name needs to be of the format :
 `<current executable>.bootstrap.cache `
 For crust_peer example, the bootstrap_file will be `crust_peer.bootstrap.cache`